By Sharon Krueger

 In nature, a cocoon protects the caterpillar through the delicate process of transformation.
 In my world, I felt like school brought me into a cocoon, which was necessary for my mind to transform.
 Yet, it also created a barrier that separated me from how I used to connect with the outside world.

 I missed connecting with my friends at social gatherings.
-The steady stream of invitations I once received eventually trickled down to a slow drip.
-Even though my friends knew I was busy with school, I still wanted an invitation to know they were thinking of me even though I was hidden away!
+The steady stream of invitations I once received trickled down to a slow drip.
+I still wanted an invitation to know they were thinking of me even though I was hidden away!

 I took online classes to spend as much time as possible with my family.
 Yet, this virtual world created a barrier that made it difficult to forge any lasting personal relationships with my classmates.

 When I commuted on the train each day to and from work.
-I wanted to participate in conversations with my train buddies, but I would oftentimes need to pull away to keep up with my studies.
+I wanted to take part in conversations with my train buddies.
+Yet, I would need to pull away to keep up with my studies.

 Amidst the loneliness and seclusion, other parts of my journey felt like a marathon!
 My husband and children were at the starting line giving me their support.
 I couldn’t have started without them!